Dual addition formulas: the case of continuous $q$-ultraspherical and $q$-Hermite polynomials

-Richard Askey, in his lectures at conferences, often raised the problem to find an addition type formula associated with \eqref{69} in a similar way as the addition formula \eqref{70} is associated with the product formula \eqref{68}.
+where $(a)_k$ is the shifted factorial, see below.
+Dick Askey, in his lectures at conferences, often raised the problem to find an addition type formula associated with \eqref{69} in a similar way as the addition formula \eqref{70} is associated with the product formula \eqref{68}.
 The author finally solved this in \cite{8} by recognizing the coefficient of $P_{\ell+m-2j}(x)$ in \eqref{69} as the weight of a special Racah polynomial \cite[(9.2.1)]{2} depending on~$j$, and then finding the expansion of $P_{\ell+m-2j}(x)$ in terms of these Racah polynomials.
 More generally, the same idea worked out well in \cite{8} for ultraspherical polynonmials.